-Whether you choose to give your employees a security awareness training for compliance (link towards certifications), or because you are aware of the dangers of data breaches, your goals should be clear and attainable.
+Whether you choose to give your employees a security awareness training for compliance, or because you are aware of the dangers of data breaches, your goals should be clear and attainable.
 We recommended setting SMART goals because that will give you better control during the whole process.

 Measurable: State your goal in a quantifiable manner, e.g., reduce the risks of data breaches in my company by 75%.

 Achievable: Be honest about how much you can achieve.
-Don’t set goals that are too high to obtain.
+Don’t set goals that are highly unrealistic.
 Be moderate, but challenge your status-quo at the same time.